-Starting May 16, 2018, the Council will begin an amendment process for its Columbia River Basin Fish and Wildlife Program.
+On May 16, 2018, the Council began the amendment process for its Columbia River Basin Fish and Wildlife Program.
 On August 15, 2018, the Council voted to extend the deadline by 90 days following requests for additional time.
 Recommendations are now due by 5pm PST, September 14, 2018.

 Stay tuned to this page for updates throughout the Program amendment process.

 Request for Recommendations to Amend the Northwest Power and Conservation Council’s 2014 Columbia River Basin Fish and Wildlife Program

 To state and federal fish and wildlife agencies, the region’s Indian tribes, and other interested parties: